icabetong/fixer/README.md

 # Fixer

 This tiny program fixes your screen recording videos from Kazam to make it viewable in other operating systems such as Windows and Android.
-It uses ffmpeg under the hood and creates a system call to use it.
+It uses ffmpeg under the hood and uses a system call to use it.

 ## Built with